gengshan-y/handProj/README.md

 **Under development**

 ## Multi-Hands Tracking by multiple object tracking and pose estimation
-This is the online version of the multi-hands tracking pipeline.
-The fps depends on the time to process a frame (currently ~0.7s on Tesla K80).
+This is the experimental version of the multi-hands tracking pipeline.
+Featues for camera capture were deleted.

 We used *faster-rcnn* to detect objects.
 We used *HOG+SVM* to obtain appearance similarity and *Kalman filter* to model motion dynamics.
 Summing up the scores from appearance model and motion model, we associate detections to tracking objects.
 Then [*Convulutional Pose Machines*](https://github.com/shihenw/convolutional-pose-machines-release) was used to estimate wrist postions.